The Most Incredible National Parks Road Trip in America

 Variations to our Utah Mighty 5 One Week Road Trip Itinerary

-As you can see Day 7 here is quite strenuos, we would not recommend this for families with young children and inexperienced hikers.
+As you can see Day 7 here is quite strenuous, we would not recommend this for families with young children and inexperienced hikers.

-As an alternate with younger children, we suggest you take a little longer on your way from Salt Lake City to Zion as there are plenty of incredible national monuments and state parks that can be added to the Mighty 5.
+As an alternate with younger children, we suggest you take a little longer on your way from Salt Lake City to Zion as there are plenty of incredible national monuments and state parks that can be added to the Mighty 5 (with less walking).

 We would suggest instead: